Daplugg23/zotify/README.md

 5. Added prompt for input when no URL is provided as an argument.
 6. Improved Unicode handling for URLs and search queries.
 7. Added a specific user agent for authentication to enable synced lyrics download.
+8. Introduced `SYNC_LYRICS_ONLY_MODE` to download lyrics for existing songs without re-downloading audio files (enabled by default).

 ### What do I do if I see "Your session has been terminated"?